Ptolemy IV Philopator: Literature

-Ptolemy IV was devoted to orgiastic forms of religion and literary dilettantism.
+Ptolemy IV was also devoted to religious and literary pursuits.
 He built a temple to Homer in Alexandria and financed festivals for the Muses, both in Alexandria and in the valley of the Muses in Thespiae in Boeotia.
 He also composed a tragedy on Adonis, on which his courtier Agathocles wrote a commentary.

 Luxury

 Ptolemy IV is said to have built a giant ship known as the tessarakonteres ("forty-rowed"), a huge galley and possibly the largest human-powered vessel ever built.
 This showpiece galley was described by Callixenus of Rhodes, writing in the 3rd century BC, and quoted by Athenaeus in the 2nd century AD.
 Plutarch also mentions that Ptolemy Philopator owned this immense vessel in his Life of Demetrios.
 According to these sources, the ship was 128 m long and required 4,000 oarsmen.
 The appearance and structure of this ship have been much discussed in modern scholarship.
 Lionel Casson proposes that it was a catamaran.
 It is generally agreed that the tessarakonteres served as a pleasure boat, not a military vessel.